ydkahin/ydkahin.github.io/content/posts/letterboxd-scraper-i.md

-This will be useful for the recommendation engine part of the project, which is part of the reason I decided to write a scraper, the other part being honing my Python skills.
+This will be useful for the recommendation engine part of my project, which is part of the reason I decided to write a scraper in the first place.
+Other than that I thought it would be a great way to hone my Python skills and revive this blog :)

-I hope you will find this write-up and code useful for your projects!
+I hope you found this write-up/code useful!